Kowsalyasp/parentkarafmodule/sql readme.md

 Deleting a foreign key constraint removes the requirement to enforce referential integrity.

 ## unique-key tag
- Unique key can be used when you have to keep null values in column.
-When one or more than one field/columns of a table that uniquely identify a record in a database table.
+A unique key can be used when you have to keep null values in the column.
+When one or more than one field/column of a table uniquely identifies a record in a database table.
 These can also be used as foreign keys for other tables.
 Each unique key can be accessed within the unique-keys tag.

 ```
 <unique-keys>